 Why is there a Performance Pathways Team at the EIS?

 Building and sustaining highly effective performance pathways in which talented athletes can learn, develop, and thrive is a tremendously exciting, yet challenging task.
 To help sports keep an eye on the future (as well as the immediate Olympic Games), the Performance Pathways Team exist to provide thought leadership and support to the key people supporting our most promising athletes.

 EIS and UK Sport Head of Performance Pathways John Alder covers the basics of Performance Pathways in the below video.

-As part of the frontline solutions area, the Performance Pathways Team have worked in partnership with 20 Olympic and Paralympic sports and over 100 World Class coaches; run 12 National athlete recruitment campaigns, and assessed over 7000 athletes.
+The Performance Pathways Team have worked in partnership with 20 Olympic and Paralympic sports, 30 development leaders, and over 100 World Class coaches; run 14 national athlete recruitment campaigns and assessed over 8000 athletes.

 These projects have resulted in over 100 newly identified athletes entering the World Class system across 17 sports with over 450 international appearances made and over 150 international medals won.
-Several of these athletes were selected to represent Great Britain at the London 2012 Olympic and Paralympic Games, Sochi 2014 Winter Olympic Games and 2014 Nanjing Youth Olympic Games.
+Several of these athletes were selected to represent Great Britain at the London 2012 and Rio 2016 Olympic and Paralympic Games, Sochi 2014 and PyeongChang 2018 Winter Olympic Games, and the Nanjing 2014 and Buenos Aires 2018 Youth Olympic Games.